 Closed-toe shoes will consistently deliver much-needed protection to your feet, adding to pressure washing safety.

 If you can wear proper shoes or boots, you will also keep your feet dry at all times.

 You never want to expose your feet to a chemical solution or become too wet, adding to bacteria growth.

 The chemical solution can be robust with its ability to remove layers of debris, so it’s best to avoid getting any on your skin.

 This is why investing in purchasing a high-quality pair of work shoes is essential.

 You may want to get safety work boots depending on how frequently you use your pressure washer.

 The pressure washing machine is quite heavy as well.
 You can accidentally drop that on your feet.

-If you are wearing appropriate shoes, you will be able to keep your feet and toes away from getting damaged.
+If you wear appropriate shoes, you can keep your feet and toes away from getting damaged.